 Emmanuel also grows tree seedlings from seeds collected from his farm.
 Photo: Regreening Africa/Patrick Worms

 A fire volunteer group was put together to help control fires in the area and keep most of these protected sites safe.
-He is heavily involved in the group’s training and mentoring.
-And because of his dedication to forestry, he was unanimously acclaimed and coronated as sub-chief in the community.
+Emmanuel is heavily involved in the group’s training and mentoring.
+And because of his dedication to forestry, he was unanimously acclaimed and made a sub-chief in the community.

-Other community members have expressed a desire to replicate this FMNR technique on a larger scale.
+Other community members have expressed a desire to replicate these FMNR techniques on a larger scale.
 As a result, Emmanuel decided to establish a Savings and Internal Lending Communities (SILC) groups.
-Through SILC, members of the community organize into groups, pool their savings, and lend money to one another, thereby opening up new economic opportunities for them.
-Currently, there are six savings groups with a total of 250 members that serve as learning groups and ambassadors for the expansion of regreening practises.
+Through SILC, members of the community organise into groups, pool their savings, and lend money to one another, thereby opening up new economic opportunities for them.
+Currently, there are six savings groups with a total of 250 members that serve as learning groups and ambassadors for the expansion of regreening practices.

 Some members of the SILC group at Kukpalgu.
 Photo: CRS Ghana

-Mr. Emmanue has also benefited from the SILC groups.
-He borrowed GHS 1,000 from the group to start a poultry farm in order to diversify his income, and now keeps native birds to meet the community’s preferences and demands.
+Mr. Emmanuel has also benefited from the SILC groups.
+He borrowed GHS 1,000 (approximately 90 USD) from the group to start a poultry farm in order to diversify his income, and now keeps native birds to meet the community’s preferences and demands.

 In Ghana, Regreening Africa addresses pressing challenges to the savanna areas, such as acute and prolonged dry seasons, overgrazing (livestock pressure), rampant bush burning, and indiscreet felling of trees, culminating in declining forest cover, loss of indigenous biodiversity, and decreased soil fertility.
 Regreening Africa’s goal for Ghana is to improve livelihoods, food security, and resilience to climate change among smallholder farmers and restore ecosystem services by scaling the practices of evergreen agriculture.
 Regreening Africa’s implementation plan for Ghana includes community mobilisation, radio campaigns, stakeholder capacity building, partner implementation of field activities, multi-stakeholder engagement, campaigns, and advocacy, and support for alternative ways to make a living.
 Regreening Africa has achieved notable success by training farmers in FMNR and bushfire management, introducing S4T interventions, and developing business plans.